-One of my favourite things to do is to cook.
-One of my boys is a coeliac, so I end up in the kitchen making things he can eat and find the process super relaxing… when things go well of course!
+One of our QS' favourite things to do is to cook.
+One of their boys is a coeliac, so they end up in the kitchen making things he can eat and find the process super relaxing… when things go well of course!

 Alton Brown is a cross between a mad scientist and a chef, and he is SO fascinating to watch.
 He uses scientific explanations to show you WHY your muffins rise lopsided, or why the cream splits and how to bring it back.

 Now, it’s not like eating a lopsided muffin is going to kill you, however, it is definitely an imperfect outcome.

 The take away from watching Alton Brown?
 There is simply a difference in being trained at what you do and having a crack at it.

 So, if the job is putting a roof over someone’s head, the difference between us completing the task, and you completing the task is massive.
 We would get a bit of tin and try to rig something up and probably injure myself in the process, whereas you guys would measure and cut and fix and know exactly which power tool to use and when!

 Well, we both would achieve a roof, but we can guarantee what you put together would last longer, be safer, look better, and the person receiving the roof would be much happier than they would with my attempt!

 Quantity Surveying is no different